 Sirtuins remove that acetyl group at the right time, which allows the DNA to compact again and protects it from damage.

-The ability to turn on and off genes for transcription is what makes your body work.
-And preventing damage to the DNA is vital for healthy aging.
+The ability to turn on and off genes for transcription is what allows your body to work.
+Preventing damage to DNA is vital for healthy aging.
+(Damaged DNA can lead to cellular death or cancer.)

 Sirtuins are activated by NAD+ (nicotinamide adenine dinucleotide).
-NAD is also a vital component of mitochondrial energy production, and it is elevated in response to calorie restriction.
+NAD is also a vital component of mitochondrial energy production; it is elevated in response to calorie restriction.

 In addition to removing acetyl groups in the nucleus, other sirtuins are active in the mitochondria and in the cytoplasm of the cell.
 Your mitochondria contain their own DNA which codes for a few mitochondrial specific proteins.